sherryxie2025/TEAM-15-FRESH/README.md

 - No public CSV URL is provided

 This dataset is embedded directly in the code and represents a small sample pantry for demonstration and testing.
+You can also find this CSV file in our GitHub Repository.

 ### **Example Dataset (Hard-coded in `fresh.py`)**